Pronunciation of 'Corticosteroid'

 English (United States)

-A class of steroid hormones produced in the adrenal cortex or synthetic compounds mimicking their effects, often used to reduce inflammation and suppress the immune system.
+A class of steroid hormones produced in the adrenal cortex or their synthetic equivalents, used to treat inflammation and various medical conditions.